-Professor Doctor of Law (Hitotsubashi University).
+Learn to think for yourself and to express your Professor Doctor of Law (Hitotsubashi University).
 Member of the Administrative Appeal Board, the Social Infrastructure Development Council, and the Immigration Policy Advisory Committee.
 Professor Noguchi's major is administrative law including immigration, police administration, and public records management.
-At IPP, she teaches Message to students Let's enjoy learning together about administrative law, which is necessary for policy implementation.
+At IPP, she teaches Administrative Law: Specific Issues, etc. Message to students Let's enjoy learning together about administrative law, which is necessary for policy implementation.